ML-Guided Primal Heuristics for Mixed Binary Quadratic Programs: Computational Experiments

 \paragraph{Training Data Collection} We compare the training data collection results with \emph{Randomized Relax-Search} and running the SCIP solver under the same time limit.
-As shown in Table. \ref{tab:collect_stats}, the number of distinct solutions found by SCIP throughout the time limit is less than 10 across all benchmarks.
+As shown in Table \ref{tab:collect_stats}, the number of distinct solutions found by SCIP throughout the time limit is less than 10 across all benchmarks.
 Moreover, \emph{Randomized Relax-Search} produces solutions with better (i.e., lower for minimization problems) objective values in the positive sample set $S^+$.
-Additionally, we compute the average fraction of the subset of variables that take the same value in positive and negative sample pairs discussed in Proposition \ref{prop:1}, $\text{frac. }\mathcal{U}=\frac{1}{N}\sum_{i=1}^N \frac{1}{|\mathcal{S}^{+}_{M_i}|}\sum_{x^+ \in \mathcal{S}^{+}_{M_i}}\frac{|\mathcal{U}_{x^+}^i|}{|\mathcal{B}_i|}$.
-This fraction exceeds $50\%$ across all four MBQP benchmarks, which justifies our proposed extension of combining CL and WCE losses to improve the solution prediction performance for this subset.
+Additionally, we report the average fraction of the subset of variables that take the same value in positive and negative sample pairs discussed in Proposition \ref{prop:1}, $\text{frac. }\mathcal{U}=\frac{1}{N}\sum_{i=1}^N \frac{1}{|\mathcal{S}^{+}_{M_i}|}\sum_{x^+ \in \mathcal{S}^{+}_{M_i}}\frac{|\mathcal{U}^{x^+}_i|}{|\mathcal{B}_i|}$.

 \paragraph{Inference}